GreatPhil/Squish/README.md

 Our __ByteNodes__ that make up our tree have these important fields:

-    TYPE which can be "root", "inner", "leaf", or "EoF" DATA which is the byte, stored in the node
-    LEFT and RIGHT which are the Children of this node FREQ which is used in building the tree according to the Huffman algorithm.
+    TYPE           Node Type, which can be "root", "inner", "leaf", or "EoF" DATA           This is the data (byte) stored in the node LEFT & RIGHT   The Children of the "byte node" FREQ           Used in building the tree according to the Huffman algorithm.

 The __Compression__ has four parts: